-Strategy for using securities with embedded derivatives to achieve the investment objective:

-The portfolio manager uses securities with embedded derivatives, as opposed to the other derivatives mentioned above, to optimise the portfolio's exposure or hedging by reducing the cost of using these financial instruments or gaining exposure to several performance drivers.
+Strategy for using securities with embedded derivatives to achieve the investment objective: The portfolio manager uses securities with embedded derivatives, as opposed to the other derivatives mentioned above, to optimise the portfolio's exposure or hedging by reducing the cost of using these financial instruments or gaining exposure to several performance drivers.
 The risk associated with this type of investment is limited to the amount invested in its purchase.
 In all cases, the amounts invested in securities with embedded derivatives may not exceed 20% of the net assets.

-The portfolio manager may invest up to 10% of the net assets in:
+UCIs, investment funds, trackers and Exchange Traded Funds (ETF) The portfolio manager may invest up to 10% of the net assets in:

 - units or shares of UCITS;

-- units or shares of AIFs;

-- foreign investment funds.
+- units or shares of AIFs; - foreign investment funds.